-Description The subjects comprise a detached, single storey cottage.
+Description The subjects comprise a detached single storey cottage.
 Accommodation Ground floor: hallway, lounge, sitting room, dining room, kitchen, utility room, separate WC, three bedrooms and a bathroom.
 Gross internal floor area (m2) 188 sqm or thereby.
 Neighbourhood and location The subjects occupy a rural locality where the surrounding area is a mixture of a residential and agricultural nature.
 Locally there are limited facilities available with the main facilities available in nearby Mintlaw and Peterhead.
 Age Built around 100 years ago.
-Weather Sunny.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 The chimney stacks are of appear to be of solid stone construction finished with clay pots and at the base with metal and cement flashings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The main roof over the property is timber framed, pitched and clad with slates.
 There is also a flat roof over the front sitting room.
 A limited access was gained to the loft space from a hatch in the hallway.
 Where seen, the roof has been constructed of timber joists and rafters and there is a provision of insulation between the joists.
 Our inspection of the loft space was restricted due to clearance.
 Our inspection of roof coverings was restricted due to external vegetation growth.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The rainwater fittings are a mixture of a upvc and cast iron design.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of solid stone, mainly roughcast.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and garden doors are of a timber casement design, fitted with sealed unit double glazing.
 The entrance door is of a solid timber design in a barn style.
 External decorations Visually inspected.
-Conservatories / porches Visually inspected.
-None.
+LAGINAI GEOGIAUONS visually hispected.
+Conservatories / porches None.
 Communal areas Circulation areas visually inspected.
 Access to the property is by means of a shared access road for which there is assumed to be a suitable right of access and a mutual liability for upkeep and repair.
+Garages and permanent outbuildings Visually inspected.
+Detached from the property is garage.
+There is a further outbuilding to which there was no access at the time of inspection.